Deep Learning as the Disciplined Construction of Tame Objects: Semialgebraic geometry

-Going from formulation \eqref{eq:minpoly} to \eqref{eq:minmeasure} thus replaces the (difficult) nonconvexity of $f$ and $X$ by the (easier) linearity of the objective of \eqref{eq:minmeasure} and convexity of its feasible set.
-This is done at the cost of introducing a new difficulty: \eqref{eq:minmeasure} is an infinite-dimensional problem, difficult to manipulate numerically.
+where $\mathcal{M}(X)_+$ denotes the cone of finite Borel measures supported on $X$.
+To see that $f_\infty = f^\star$, denote $x^\star$ a global minimizer of \eqref{eq:minpoly} and $\delta_{x^\star}$ the corresponding Dirac measure.
+Then $\delta_{x^\star}$ is feasible for \eqref{eq:minmeasure}, which implies $f_\infty \le f^\star$.
+Simultaneously, there holds $\int_X f(x)d\mu(x) \ge \int_X f^\star d\mu(x) = f^\star$ for any finite Borel measure of unit mass, which implies $f_\infty \ge f^\star$.
+Going from formulation \eqref{eq:minpoly} to \eqref{eq:minmeasure} replaces the (difficult) nonconvexity of $f$ and $X$ by the (easier) linearity of the objective of \eqref{eq:minmeasure} and convexity of its feasible set.
+However, this is done at the cost of introducing a new difficulty: \eqref{eq:minmeasure} is an infinite-dimensional problem, difficult to manipulate numerically.

-To address this difficulty, one may consider an increasing sequence of subspaces $\mathcal{M}(X)_d$ that converges to $\mathcal{M}(X)$.
-The most basic choice consists in taking $\mathcal{M}(X)_d$ as the set of measures which have moments of order higher than $2d$ equal to zero.
-We thus obtain a sequence of optimization problems: